Timeline of the Mahsa Amini protests: 22 October

 Anti-government protests took place in 24 cities in 18 provinces around Iran.
 Anti-government strikes by merchants and other workers were held in ten cities in seven provinces.

-Internationally, between 80,000 to 100,000 people marched in Berlin in solidarity with the Iranian women's rights movement.
+Internationally, between 80,000 and 100,000 people marched in Berlin in solidarity with the Iranian women's rights movement.
 Thousands also marched in Los Angeles, Washington D.C., London, Paris, Tokyo, Sydney, Istanbul, and in cities across Europe.

 Several intra-elite public statements were made.
 Mohsen Hashemi Rafsanjani suggested modifying the Constitution of Iran in response to the protests.
 Abbas Ahmad Akhoundi called for clerics to support the protestors.
 Clerics Mostafa Mohaghegh Damad and Asadollah Bayat-Zanjani criticised security services for Amini's death.

 The grey hat security hacker group Black Reward published 50 gigabytes of files related to the nuclear program of Iran, including a video filmed inside Bushehr Nuclear Power Plant, and planning, financial and other documents of the program.